 WICKS, THOMAS J., WATTIS, JONATHAN A. D. and GRAHAM, RICHARD S., 2021.
 Monte–Carlo simulation of crystallization in single-chain square-well homopolymers POLYMER CRYSTALLIZATION.
 4(1), e10146

-My research involved molecular simulation of nucleation of polymers using Monte Carlo methods.
-In particular, investigated the effect of placing polymers under flow during the nucleation process and how this affects the ease of crystallisation and the arrangement of polymer chains within the resulting crystal.
+Tom's past research involved molecular simulation of nucleation of polymers using Monte Carlo methods.
+In particular, investigating the effect of placing polymers under flow during the nucleation process and how this affects the ease of crystallisation and the arrangement of polymer chains within the resulting crystal.